mikitahap/OOP-assignments/README.md

 This repository contains proposed solutions for Object-Oriented Programming (OOP) assignments from **Gdańsk University of Technology**.

 ## 📁 Repository Structure
 The repository is organized into four directories, each corresponding to a different laboratory assignment.
-Each folder contains:

-1. Source code that implements the required OOP concepts.
+Each folder contains source code that implements the required OOP concepts.
-2. The laboratory requirements PDF file.
-3. The solutions follow best practices in C++/Java and adhere to the standards expected for each lab assignment.
+The solutions follow best practices in C++/Java and adhere to the standards expected for each lab assignment.
 ```
 OOP-assignments/
 ├── Lab1 # Laboratory #1 files